AndreaMariani-AM/Unsupervised_clustering_eval/README.md

 This repo contains some functions implemented in R that can be used to evaluate the performance of clustering when supervised labels are not available (unsupervised clustering).
 A classical example in biology is clustering of cells in a scRNA-seq experiments.
 A set of Hyperparameters is decided a priori and then is evaluated through the metrics reported here.
 This will hopefully retrieve optimal `values` for our clustering problem.

+A brief workflow is reported here in the same repo

 ## HYPERPARAMETERS